TerminalJack/Spriter2UnityDX/README.md

 Expand the `Available Maps` property to see all of the maps that have been defined for the entity.
 Click the `+` button to the right of a map name to add it to `Active Maps`.
 If the map is already active then a `-` button will be available.
 Clicking it will remove the map from `Active Maps`.

 If you feel that the list of items shown in `Active Maps` is not up to date then clicking the `Apply Active Maps` button can be used to ensure that they are.
 This will also validate all of the map names in `Active Maps`.
 (Check the console.)

+Both the `Active Maps` list and the `Available Maps` list have a search feature.
+This will filter the lists based on a search string, which can be handy for large lists.

 ### Character Map Controller API
 ---